RickStrahl/BlogPosts/2019-01/A-Visual-Studio-to-Visual-Studio-Code-Snippet-Converter/AVisualStudioToVisualStudioCodeSnippetConverter.md

 But first a little background.

 ## Visual Studio Code Snippets?
 If you're not familiar or not using Code Snippets, you're not alone.
 They're pretty much a hidden feature in Visual Studio, which is a shame because they are a very useful productivity tool.
 Unfortunately Visual Studio doesn't have any useful, built-in UI to create these snippets, and so this feature is largely under-utilized by most developers.
-There's only the crappy **Tool -> Code Snippet Manager**, which isn't a manager of anything but nothing but a viewer that lets you see what snippets are active and available.
+There's only the crappy **Tool -> Code Snippet Manager**, which isn't a manager of anything but a viewer that lets you see what snippets are active and available.
 There's no built-in way to create or edit snippets or even jump to and open a snippet.
 You're on your own.

 However, Code Snippets are just simple XML files in a known folder location in your Documents folder.
 They are very easy to create and update and all things considered editing the raw XML file in syntax colored editor like VS Code might just be the easiest UI to create them anyway.
 There are a few low quality Visual Studio addins that provide UI but they tend to be more cumbersome than the raw snippet files.